datascientiafoundation/LiveDataNUM/_datasets/courses-kg.md

 schema: default
 title: Courses NUM - KG
 organization: National University of Mongolia
-notes: <span style='color:RoyalBlue'>Graph</span> - This is a Knowledge Graph, created by the National University of Mongolia (NUM), that includes information about the research journals that the NUM considers for reasearch publications.
+notes: <span style='color:RoyalBlue'>Graph</span> - This is a Knowledge Graph, created by the National University of Mongolia (NUM), that includes information about the educational courses offered by the NUM.
 resources:
   - name: Courses NUM - KG
     url: >-